-A concussion can cause a person to experience prolonged dizziness and balance problems.
-This is usually a result of damage to the vestibular system.
+A concussion can cause a person to experience dizziness and balance problems.
+Usually, this is usually a result of damage to the vestibular system.
 Fortunately, vestibular therapy for concussions is an effective way to manage dizziness and imbalance.

 To help you understand vestibular therapy, this article will discuss how it works and the various exercises it may involve.